wordofwarning/wordofwarning.org/current/2016-autumnwinter/wohead/index.md

 >*He catches the swagger, the sex appeal, the smile.
 His attention is exacting – so concentrated and precise – and the process of transforming is transfixing: both electric and ghoulish.
 There's the air of a séance: a comeback special.*<br><a href="http://www.whatsonstage.com/london-theatre/reviews/comeback-special-shoreditch-town-hall_40045.html" target="_blank">Matt Trueman, Whatonstage</a>
 >*Drained of the bright, synthetic colour of 1960s fashion, Wohead's version is a shadow or skeleton of the original event.
 Recreated in monochrome, this is a black-and-white negative of the 1968 Comeback Special.
 An echo.
 A ghost.*<br><a href="http://exeuntmagazine.com/reviews/review-comeback-special-at-shoreditch-town-hall" target="_blank">Catherine Love, Exeunt Magazine</a>
 >*Original… innovative…*<br><a href="http://www.ayoungertheatre.com/review-comeback-special-shoreditch-town-hall" target="_blank">A Younger Theatre</a>

+*Comeback Special* at Contact is a <a href="http://www.theguardian.com/stage/theatreblog/2016/nov/21/harry-enfield-old-vic-elvis-manchester-sacred-homelands-festive-shows-theatre-top-tickets" target="_blank">Guardian top theatre ticket</a>.

 #### Credits
 Co-commissioned by Shoreditch Town Hall, Theatre in the Mill + South Street Arts Centre.
 A Jerwood Charitable Foundation/Bristol Old Vic Ferment Commission.
 Developed at MAKE, Bios, Greenwich and Lewisham Young People's Theatre + the New Wolsey Theatre.
 Initially supported through a 2014 Dance and the Homemade Commission by Chisenhale Dance Space.
 Supported using public funding by the National Lottery through Arts Council England.<br>Image by Manuel Vason | Trailer by Rosie Powell